Skip to content

 Avoid contributing food waste to landfills by updating the existing restaurant menu to better cater to customer preferences.
 Chefs should repurpose ingredients.
 Train kitchen personnel to prevent spoilage of food products by using the oldest items first and avoiding ordering in excess.

 Train employees to discard food waste in appropriate bins.
 Make color-coded recycling bins available to restaurant patrons, as well.
-Customers have 2 to 3 seconds to make a snap judgement as to where to throw out uneaten food; use graphics to communicate a sustainability message.
+Customers have 2 to 3 seconds to make a snap judgment as to where to throw out uneaten food; use graphics to communicate a sustainability message.

 Restauranteurs are encouraged to send food waste to a composting facility.
 Consider an anaerobic digester, which converts food into energy.
-Donate food scraps to local farmers, who can use them as animal feed or for composting in the farm fields.
+Donate food scraps to local farmers who can use them as animal feed or for composting in the farm fields.

-Restauranteurs that partner with a reputable used cooking oil recycling company, such as Mahoney Environmental, contribute to a cleaner environment and streamline restaurant operations.
+Restauranteurs that partner with a reputable used cooking oil collection company, such as Mahoney Environmental, contribute to a cleaner environment and streamline restaurant operations.
 Our recycling program meets all the cooking oil collection and delivery needs of countless satisfied restaurants.

-Mahoney Environmental is a national leader in food waste recycling.
-We recycle used cooking oil and meat byproducts on a large scale; we have the capability to recycle water and solids.
-Restaurants large and small choose us for their food waste recycling needs.
-Contact us at 800-892-9392 to learn about our programs.
+Restaurants large and small across the U.S. choose us for their food waste recycling needs.
+Contact Mahoney at 800-892-9392 to learn more about our programs.

 Mahoney improves your bottom line and the environment